“There is no force equal to a woman determined to rise”

 Entrepreneurship is about taking a calculated risk and multi-tasking.
 It is about understanding people and guiding them towards a goal.
 Women are naturally gifted in all these aspects.
 That is why entrepreneurship is one of the best professions for women.

-From setting up a small store and a business out of home to setting up an IT company and an innovative start-up, women are there in every conceivable sector.
+From setting up a small store and a business out of the home to set up an IT company and an innovative start-up, women are there in every conceivable sector.
 They are not shying away from setting up large scale industries on their own or joining their family business.
-It is no longer a taboo, for a woman to be at the top – as the Chairperson or the CEO of a company.
+It is no longer taboo, for a woman to be at the top – as the Chairperson or the CEO of a company.

 Today all State Governments and the Government of India offer many schemes to encourage women to become entrepreneurs.
 For example, the Ministry of Micro, Small, & Medium Enterprises, Government of India launched Udyam Sakhi to nurture entrepreneurship among women.
 You can access the portal of Udyam Sakhi to get all the support to start your business.

 Guiding students to the path of success and helping them find their way through life as a Career Counsellor is very fulfilling as one of the best jobs for women.
-You can find a job as a Counsellor with schools, career counseling organizations, and various NGOs.
+You can find a job as a Counsellor with schools, career counselling organizations, and various NGOs.
 You can also set up your independent practice.

-As a Career Counsellor, you would be assessing students’ aptitudes, interests, personality, and various other behavioural traits.
+As a Career Counsellor, you would be assessing students’ aptitudes, interests, personalities, and various other behavioural traits.
 You would help students understand what they are good at and which educational and career options are best suited for them.

 You can study for a Bachelor’s degree and then a Master’s degree in Psychology or you may have a B.Ed. degree.
 You may also have a degree in any academic field including Sociology, Management, Social Work, etc. and then take training in career counselling.
 Having a few years of experience in teaching or in human resource management will help.

-Teaching has always been considered as one of the best jobs for women.
+Teaching has always been considered one of the best jobs for women.
 It is not only an extremely noble and rewarding profession but also an excellent way in which women get to play an important role in shaping people’s lives.